mazdakb/django-naqsh/docs/index.rst

-.. django-naqsh documentation master file.
+.. cookiecutter-django documentation master file.

-Welcome to Django Naqsh's documentation!
+Welcome to Cookiecutter Django's documentation!
 ====================================================================

 A Cookiecutter_ template for Django.